GaelGirodon/markdown-to-document/README.md

 The `--extension` option allows to provide paths to extension scripts to further customize document generation.

-An extension is a JavaScript file using ES modules syntax with up to three exported functions corresponding to available hooks, taking an object in parameter, doing some modifications on it and returning it.
+An extension is a JavaScript file using ECMAScript modules format with up to three exported functions corresponding to available hooks, taking an object in parameter, doing some modifications on it and returning it.

 ```js